 Our unique analysis of the bills Stutzman sponsored and cosponsored provides insight into his position in the House of Representatives.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 2016.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Stutzman is shown as a purple triangle. (analysis methodology)

-Stutzman sponsors bills primarily in these issue areas:
+Stutzman sponsored bills primarily in these issue areas:

 Some of Stutzman’s most recently sponsored bills include...

 - H.R.
 5569 (114th): To amend the Consumer Financial Protection Act of 2010 to repeal the ...

 - H.R.
 4321 (114th): Separation of Powers Restoration and Second Amendment Protection Act

 - H.R.
 1154 (114th): FFOCUS Act of 2015

 - H.R.
 923 (114th): Constitutional Concealed Carry Reciprocity Act of 2015